 John A. Mavros is a partner in the firm’s Irvine office.
 He regularly litigates employment claims on behalf of management and employers.
 John represents his clients in all aspects of employment law, including wrongful termination, discrimination, harassment, and retaliation.
 He also defends unpaid wage claims, on both an individual and class action basis, arising from minimum wage, overtime, and meal/rest period claims.

 Before attending law school, John worked for a hotel management company that focused on revitalizing and restoring profitability to hotels and motels.
-John’s experience in this industry has allowed him to provide unique insights for his hospitality clients and to understand that customer service is a number one priority.
+John’s experience in this industry has allows him to provide unique insights for his hospitality clients and to understand that customer service is a number one priority.

 Honors & Leadership